MinaProtocol/mina/rfcs/0046-versioning-changes-for-hard-fork.md

 which is enforced by the construction of the type `t`: the constituent types of `t` are of the form `M.Stable.Vn.With_all_version_tags.t`.

-Another available annotation can be
+Within `Stable` modules, we can have the annotation
 ```
  [@@@with_top_version_tag]
 ```